 3. Is FastPass free and how do I use it?

 FastPass is free!
 You can make FastPass selections using using the My Disney Experience App or at the kiosks located within the parks.
 The FastPasses are loaded right onto your MagicBand or park tickets so you don’t need any additional tickets to use them.
 You can have up to three selected at a time, then when the first three are used you may make selections one at a time.

 4. What time is the Festival of Fantasy parade?

-The Festival of Fantasy parade was a regular for the 3:00pm time each and every day.
-It has however recently shifted to a 2:00pm time slot.
+The Festival of Fantasy parade is regular for the 3:00pm time each and every day.
 Keep in mind, the parade may take a while to reach where you are watching it from.
 For instance, if the parade starts in Frontierland, it may not get to Main Street until 10 minutes later.
 The times by location won’t make too much of a difference, but considering this may help plan when you should get your spot to watch the parade.

 5. Is my MagicBand tracking me?

 Not in the way you may be thinking.
 The parks have always collected data on things like how many guests are in the park and how many guests enter certain attractions, but MagicBands are not tracking your every move.
 They do not even store credit card information on them if you are using them to charge to your resort reservation–rather they charge the reservation and the card on file at the resort is charged later.

 6. What does the Disney Dining Plan include and is it worth it?